 It is a deep wreck, lying in 87 meters (about 270ft).
-Getting the gear together to launch the big sidescan sonar is complex and time consuming.
+Getting the gear together to launch the big side-scan sonar is complex and time-consuming.
 Thankfully we have many hands to chip in.
-Once launched, we begin the driving a grid pattern over the area where we think the wreck is.
+Once launched, we begin driving a grid pattern over the area where we think the wreck is.
 And within an hour, we have a promising echo.
 After three more hours, we have five more images and confirmed the exact position.
-We all take turns looking at the waterfall from the sonar, managing the reel and the layback (postion of the sonar relative to the boat).
+We all take turns looking at the waterfall from the sonar, managing the reel, and the layback (position of the sonar relative to the boat).
 We work as a team trying to get the best image possible.

 After confirming the position and getting some good images, we begin to set up the ROV to get some video.
 Due to some technical difficulties, we had to delay the launch of the ROV, which is fine, because we had to go to Vstervik to pick up Tom.

 We did launch Tiago off the back of the boat for an ice cream run.
 We are certain there is a direct correlation between technical difficulties and ice cream consumption.
 So, we must have more ice cream.